 Used with the .TIF extension, the file format was developed by Aldus in 1986.
 The company later merged with Adobe Systems in 1994.
 Unlike other formats, the TIFF format is preferred for intermediate file archiving.

 TIFF file format is a type of raster image file formats.
-Raster images are those images which are composed of several pixels, like bitmap images which consist of a bit.
+Raster images are those images that are composed of several pixels, like bitmap images which consist of a bit.
 Increasing or decreasing the size of these pictures may distort the actual image, unlike the vector images.

 Contrary to JPEG image formats, TIFF file formats can’t be compressed.
 Vector images are defined by mathematical formulas, hence resizing them doesn’t have any impact on image quality.
 But, this is not the case with TIFF images.